LukasKinder/THEIA/README.txt

 the -p flag may be used as well but the only valid argument is EE-CO (finding all complete sets).

 the -h flag may be used to specify an heurist.
-Possible arguments are "min", "sum" and "exp"(default).
+Possible arguments are "min", "sum", "exp" and "adp" (default).

 Example:
 ./theia -p EE-CO  -f  example_ICCMA2019.tgf -h sum